UK farmers plan to protest at Parliament over a tax hike they say will ruin family farms

 “Everyone’s mad,” said Olly Harrison, co-organizer of a protest that aims to flood the street outside Prime Minister Keir Starmer’s office with farmers.
 He said many famers “want to take to the streets and block roads and go full French.”

 Organizers have urged protesters not to bring farm machinery into central London on Tuesday.
 Instead, children on toy tractors will lead a march around Parliament Square after a rally addressed by speakers including former “Top Gear” TV host and celebrity farmer Jeremy Clarkson.
-Another 1,800 farmers plan to hold a “mass lobby” of lawmakers nearby, organized by the National Farmers’ Union.
+Another 1,800 farmers held a “mass lobby” of lawmakers nearby organized by the National Farmers’ Union.

+“The human impact of this policy is simply not acceptable, it’s wrong,” NFU President Tom Bradshaw told farmers gathered for the mass lobby.
+“It’s kicking the legs out from under British food security.”

 Volatile weather exacerbated by climate change, global instability and the upheaval caused by Britain’s 2020 departure from the European Union have all added to the burden on U.K. farmers.
 Many feel the Labour Party government’s tax change, part of an effort to raise billions of pounds to fund public services, is the last straw.